 Domestic violence is an act of violence perpetrated by an abuser on a victim.
 The parties must share a close relationship.
 Domestic violence can happen to anyone; men and women alike.
 If you, or someone you know, has being a victim of domestic violence, you should contact law enforcement for help and seek medical attention for any injury.
-Contact Sacramento Family Law Attorney should you want to file a domestic violence action or need to be defended in a domestic violence case.
+Contact a California Family Law Attorney should you want to file a domestic violence action or need to be defended in a domestic violence case.

 Civil Harassment Orders

 If you do not qualify for a domestic violence restraining order, you can file for a civil harassment restraining order.
 This is often used by clients seeking to protect themselves from neighbors, roommates, coworkers, or more distant family members.
 Civil harassment are requests made by those who are not sharing a close relationship.
 Abuse is defined as: intentionally or recklessly caused or attempted to cause bodily injury or sexual assault; placing a person in reasonable apprehension of imminent serious bodily injury to that person or to another; or, engaging in any behavior involving, but not limited to, threatening, striking, harassing, destroying personal property, or disturbing the peace of another.